Paul Sandby (1731-1809)

 The dry ditch surrounding the Round Tower is well sheltered and the northern area has long been used as a flower garden.
-The southern ditch was formerly used for the cultivation of fruit and vegetables, but in 1836 Sir Jeffrey Wyatville refused to be held responsible if this caused the collapse of the Round Tower and its boundary wall.
+The southern ditch was formerly used for the cultivation of fruit and vegetables, but in 1836 this ended after Sir Jeffrey Wyatville warned that it might cause the collapse of the Round Tower and its boundary wall.
 The apartment seen at the back of the garden with the mid-eighteenth century pedimented facade was the Home of the Deputy Governor and then Castle Housekeeper.
 At this date it was the home of Lady Mary Churchill, Horace Walpole's half-sister, in her role as Castle Housekeeper.

 ProvenanceSir Joseph Banks; Sir William Knatchbull (sale, Christie's, 23 May 1876, lot 20); purchased (£4 10s.) by William Seabrook; Royal Collection by 1892 (W. Sandby, p.
 215; mount bears VR drystamp)